sumukharm/Python---Neuroconstruct/README.md

 # Python---Neuroconstruct

-Visualising 3D regions with arbitrary cross section
+Visualising 3D regions with arbitrary cross section, on neuroconstruct.

 We have added a new functionality in neuroconstruct that helps in visualising 3D regions (neurons) through arbitrary cross sectional images.